Tax identifiers

 In these cases, you must first delete the tax identifier, create a new object with an identical type and value, and then assign it to the desired customer.

-Customers can have multiple tax identifiers, but they can't have more than one of the same type.
-So if you'd like to attach a new tax identifier to a customer, but that customer already holds one with that type
+Customers can have multiple tax identifiers but not more than one of the same type.
+So, if you want to attach a new tax identifier to a customer, but that customer already holds one with that type

 , you must first delete the existing object.
 Once you've consumed either the 204 No Content